 Governments may well take new measures to further simplify CBI regulations, for example filing applications completely online and excluding personal visits.

 Asia is known to be the powerhouse pumping the $15 billion investment migration industry, as the industry significantly depends on chinese investors.
-With the large number of chinese wont be able to travel due to lockdown, applications for CBI and golden visa schemes may fall drastically.
+With the large number of chinese wont be able to travel due to lockdown, applications for CBI and golden visa schemes does see a slowdown.

 2. Events and Conferences

-The Coronavirus may force CBI events and conferences into online streaming or through webinars avoiding any human to human contact.
+The Coronavirus has forced CBI events and conferences into online streaming (zoom) or through webinars avoiding any human to human contact for their own safety.

-Due diligence firms conducting background checks in countries with coronavirus (eg. china, egypt) concerns may experience significant delays in providing risk reports to Government.
-This process already takes 2 months and expect widespread delays.
+Due diligence firms conducting background checks in countries with coronavirus (eg. china, egypt) struggle with delays in providing risk reports to Government.
+This process already takes 2 months and depending on the country and lockdowns imposed.

-Banking transactions may also see some delays to receive payments.
-In the event of epidemic, banks may face shortage of employees causing delays in AML checks received through correspondent banks.
+Banking transactions may experience delays in processing payments.
+Due to shortage of employees causing delays in AML checks received through correspondent banks.